di-lo/di-lo.github.io/README.md

 # Dilara Isik

-This is my personal website, showcasing my programming skills and passion for solving real-world problems using Java, Pyhton, C++, R, JavaScript, AppInventor, GitHub.
+Welcome to my personal website, where I highlight my programming expertise and dedication to addressing real-world challenges using Java, Python, C++, R, JavaScript, AppInventor, and GitHub.
 Hope you like it!

 ## My GitHub Projects